VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

   -denyQueryTracing
      Whether to disable the ability to trace queries.
 See https://docs.victoriametrics.com/#query-tracing -disableRerouting
      Whether to disable re-routing when some of vmstorage nodes accept incoming data at slower speed compared to other storage nodes.
 Disabled re-routing limits the ingestion rate by the slowest vmstorage node.
 On the other side, disabled re-routing minimizes the number of active time series in the cluster during rolling restarts and during spikes in series churn rate.
-See also -dropSamplesOnOverload (default true)
+See also -disableReroutingOnUnavailable and -dropSamplesOnOverload (default true)
+  -disableReroutingOnUnavailable
+     Whether to disable re-routing when some of vmstorage nodes are unavailable.
+Disabled re-routing stops ingestion when some storage nodes are unavailable.
+On the other side, disabled re-routing minimizes the number of active time series in the cluster during rolling restarts and during spikes in series churn rate.
+See also -disableRerouting
   -dropSamplesOnOverload
      Whether to drop incoming samples if the destination vmstorage node is overloaded and/or unavailable.
 This prioritizes cluster availability over consistency, e.g. the cluster continues accepting all the ingested samples, but some of them may be dropped if vmstorage nodes are temporarily unavailable and/or overloaded.
 The drop of samples happens before the replication, so it's not recommended to use this flag with -replicationFactor enabled.
   -enableTCP6